 5 Simple Games to Help Stimulate the Memory of a Person with Dementia

-There are many games to stimulate the memory of a person with dementia.
-Learn 5 Simple games to play.
+We have 5 simple games you can play to help stimulate the memory of a person with dementia.

-Playing simple games and puzzles is an easy way to help aid communication and help stimulate the memory of a person with dementia without being to physical.
+Playing games and puzzles like the ones below are an easy way to help aid communication & help stimulate the memory of a person with dementia without being to physical.

-Games to Stimulate the Memory and Help Your Brain Keep Fit
+5 Easy to Play Games to Stimulate the Memory

-Here we take a look at 5 simple ways that you can use games to help your brain using puzzles to stimulate the mind of a person with dementia.
+Here we take a look at 5 simple ways that you can use games to help your brain using puzzles to stimulate the mind of a person with diseases such as alzheimer’s.

 These are very simple games and quizzes using everyday objects and words that can be used on a one-to-one basis or in a group of people.
 They can also be adapted to suit people of all stages of dementia.